NNPDF/eko/doc/source/theory/DGLAP.rst

 so the |EKO| is a rank-4 operator acting both in flavor and momentum fraction space.

-The issue of matching conditions when crossing flavor thresholds is dicussed in a seperate :doc:`document <Matching>`
+The issue of matching conditions when crossing flavor thresholds is discussed in a separate :doc:`document <Matching>`

 Leading Order
 -------------